Open Menu

 Chronic benign pain

 The treatment requires cycles (that can be repeated) of at least 10 treatments, 5 days a week (two weeks in a row).
-A special case is that of patients who are using anticonvulsants.
+A special case is that of patients who are using anticonvulsants for analgesic purposes.
 In this situation, as a norm, the response is slower and less stable in time, and a cycle of 10 treatments might not be enough.
-The analytical explanation is that anticonvulsants diminish pain information, but also synthetic information of non-pain generated by Scrambler Therapy®.
-Comparison of Experimental data in different ways of treatment and follow-up strongly support this hypothesis.
-Anticonvulsant usage is therefore not a specific contraindication, or indication of lack of efficacy on pain due to anticonvulsants, but simply an expression of therapy combination that experimentally and in theory is unfavorable.
-This problem can be partially overcome by increasing the number of treatment/cycles when necessary.
-Scrambler Therapy® cannot prevent beforehand expressions of acute pain linked to possible mechanical damage associated to movement (incident pain).
+The analytical explanation is that anticonvulsants diminish pain information but also synthetic information of non-pain generated by Scrambler Therapy®.
+Comparison of experimental data in different ways of treatment and follow-up strongly supports this hypothesis.
+Anticonvulsant usage is therefore not a specific contraindication or indication of lack of efficacy on pain due to anticonvulsants but simply an expression of therapy combination that experimentally and in theory is unfavorable.
+This problem can be partially overcome by increasing the number of treatments/cycles when necessary.
+Scrambler Therapy® cannot prevent beforehand expressions of acute pain linked to possible mechanical damage associated with movement (incident pain).
 In this case, one must consider the concurrent use of other therapies (physical and/or surgical) aimed at containing evocation of incident pain.

 Oncologic pain due to anticancer treatments